dylan-chong/engr201-assignments/Case Study.md

 Regularly installing software updates is very important in protecting against ransomware, particularly with security updates for the operating systems
 \[3][5].
-Microsoft was able to release a security update to protect vulnerable Windows operating systems against Wannacry, and another to find and remove the Wannacry ransomware [17].
+Microsoft was able to release a security update to protect vulnerable Windows operating systems against WannaCry, and another to find and remove the WannaCry ransomware [17].

 There are two advantages to this prevention method.
 Firstly, the updates address the vulnerability directly, rather than reduce the probability of